Junior Program Assistant

 - Performs other duties as assigned.

-- PhD/Master’s/Bachelor’s degree and a minimum of 1 year of relevant experience, Associate’s degree and 3 years relevant experience, OR High School graduate and 5 years of relevant experience.
+- Bachelor’s degree and a minimum of 1 year of relevant experience, Associate’s degree and 3 years of relevant experience, OR High School graduate and 5 years of relevant experience.

-- US citizenship or US permanent residency with the ability to obtain and maintain Facility Access required.
+- US citizen with ability to obtain and maintain a Secret Access clearance.

 - Customer Service: Handles customer questions and complaints, communicates with customers, handles service problems politely and efficiently, always available for customers, follows procedure to solve customer problems, understands company products and services, maintains pleasant and professional image.